SMARTHON/pxt-smartcity/README.md

 ```

 ### 2. Show the Raindrop sensor reading
-The Raindrop sensor will return the water amount on the plane to detect the raindrop
+The Raindrop sensor will return the water amount on the plane to detect the raindrop<P>
 Maxmium:100<BR>
 Minmium:0<BR>